Emmanuel L. Di Rossetti

 -

-"We are told that the air of the world is unbreathable.
+“We are told that the air of the world is unbreathable.
 I agree.
-But the first Christians found every morning at their door an atmosphere saturated with vices, idols, and incense offered to the deities.
-For more than two hundred years they were relegated, slandered, and marginalized by the current of the social river that carried them away.
-Continue reading
+But the first Christians found each morning at their doorstep an atmosphere saturated with vice, idols, and incense offered to the gods.
+For more than two hundred years, they were relegated, slandered, and marginalized by the current of the social river that swept them away… Continue reading

 -